pennhanlee/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a book
+1. User requests to add a book.
-2. bookmark adds the book
+2. bookmark adds the book.

     Use case ends